Loading

 About the Conference

 The CARPHA Annual Health Research Conference is the largest health research conference in the English-speaking Caribbean and the longest-running health research Conference in Latin America and the Caribbean region.
+The goal of the Conference is to facilitate and promote communication and sharing of scientific outputs among health scientists, policymakers, and related professionals in the wider Caribbean Region.

-The conference will seek to:
+The conference seeks to:

-• Disseminate health research findings conducted by and for the Caribbean to the relevant stakeholders: policymakers, practitioners, health, and allied health professionals, etc.
+Disseminate health research findings conducted by and for the Caribbean to the relevant stakeholders: policymakers, practitioners, health, and allied health professionals, etc.

-• Facilitate the uptake of current and cutting-edge research evidence to enable the development of evidence-based policies, practices, and programmes.
+Facilitate the uptake of current and cutting-edge research evidence to enable the development of evidence-based policies, practices, and programmes.

-• Foster a culture of research and build capacity among local health and allied professionals.
+Foster a culture of research and build capacity among local health and allied professionals.

-• Facilitate the development of partnerships and collaborations among researchers, policy makers, etc.
+Facilitate the development of partnerships and collaborations among researchers, policy makers, etc.

-Read Bio
+Read More

 CARPHA Head office